ldx022/hybrid-SA-IFD/README.md

 Write this information into the `core_residue` column of `02-sampling_plus_post-analysis\02_Input\aacg_job_description.csv` Head into `02-sampling_plus_post-analysis/` and perform simulated annealing MD sampling:

-AA/UA/CG modeling tools and required scripts are available from the corresponding authors upon reasonable request.(`ywzhang@nnu.edu.cn` `ldxin54@stu.xmu.edu.cn`)
+AA/UA/CG modeling tools and required scripts are available from the corresponding authors upon reasonable request.(`ywzhang@nnu.edu.cn`)
 What is currently provided here is the initial structure that has been modeled to AA/UA/CG model for this case.
 1-20 represents the initial structure of the 1-20th rigid docking respectively, and 0 represents the complex composed of template protein and target ligand.
 The mdp files required for dynamic simulation are `em.mdp` and `nvt.mdp`.
 The function of `posre.itp` is to restrict main chain atoms forming secondary structures in the AA and UA regions to prevent the secondary structure of the protein from being destroyed in high temperature environments.